cluttrdev/gruvbox-gtk-theme/README.md

-# gruvbox-gtk-theme
+# gruvbox-theme

 This is a flat theme using the [gruvbox](https://github.com/morhetz/gruvbox) color palette.

-The theme is based on the Arc GTK Theme originally developed by [horst3180](https://github.com/horst3180/arc-theme) and now maintained by [jnsh](https://github.com/jnsh/arc-theme).
+The theme is based on the Arc Theme originally developed by [horst3180](https://github.com/horst3180/arc-theme) and now maintained by [jnsh](https://github.com/jnsh/arc-theme).

 ## Installation